HTC 11: Everything we know so far

 >>> We should see it soon

 The HTC 10 was announced a little later than usual in April 2016, while the HTC One M9 was unveiled in March 2015.
-In any case, given the usual Android flagship trends, we ought to see it announced in the next two months and released soon thereafter.
+The smart money would be on HTC doing something similar for 2017, even with the largely absent set of leaks that usually accompany such a launch leaving us in the dark this year.

+HTC's Taiwanese Facebook page gave us the biggest hint yet, suggesting an "unexpected surprise" would be coming on the 20th of March.
+Turns out it wasn't the phone we've been waiting to see, though: it was merely the sapphire glass version of the HTC U Ultra, which was originally announced as far back as CES in January.
+You big tease, HTC...

 All the latest news